Why not start a family tradition of helping others? Here are a few tip to help your kids get started!

 Kids (everybody really) learn best by doing.
 Teaching children to make the world a better place means showing them they can do that now!
-Walking a neighbor’s dog, manning a table at a book fair, serving food at a homeless shelter – look for chances for your kids to volunteer their time!
+Walking a pet dog, Helping them in understanding the dog behavior with the best guide available about dog behavior – click here to know about the guide, manning a table at a book fair, serving food at a homeless shelter – look for chances for your kids to volunteer their time!

 Find something you’re good at and use it to help others.
 This is also the fastest way to build up a child or teen.
 Self-esteem, self-confidence, the resilience learned while problem solving and navigating a new situation all come about when kids learn to take their passions to others.

 Elementary age children can do a demonstration class of a special skill (alone or with other children) for a nursing home, a Veterans’ facility, or rehabilitation center.
 Whether this is dance or karate or gymnastics or chess, people love to see what kids can do.

 Middle schoolers are learning that adults do not have all the answers, that there are social problems we haven’t solved.
 Find out what bothers your tween the most – hunger, poverty, animal abandonment, pollution – and get them involved in a project to make an impact for good.

 Teens can likewise identify a problem they’d like to help solve.
 Encourage your teenager to involve friends and create a larger project.
 The act of identifying a part of the problem, designing a solution, accessing resources, raising money or awareness, working with people in the target community – the life lessons to be learned here are huge!